marosseleng/compose-material3-datetime-pickers/docs/timepicker/README.md

 * `shapes` - an instance of `TimePickerShapes` used to theme the component (see below for more info)
 * `typography` - an instance of `TimePickerTypography` used to theme the component (see below for more info)
 * `title` - a `@Composable` slot for the dialog title - usually `{ Text("Select time") }` or similar
+* `buttonColors` - an instance of Material's `ButtonColors` to customize the appearance of dialog buttons
 * `shape` - the shape of the `AlertDialog`
 * `containerColor` - the container color of the `AlertDialog`
 * `tonalElevation` - the tonal elevation of the `AlertDialog`